 Crossovers like this tend to roll round corners –that’s something else that Toyota seem to have got well under control.
-The range of engines all give the car a sporty feel – especially when you choose the Sport mode from its 3 drive options, which also include Normal and Eco.
+The range of engines all give the car a sporty feel – especially when you choose the Sport mode from its three driving modes, which also include Normal and Eco.

 Toyota did a lot of testing in European conditions to get the handling on the C-HR just righ

 If the exterior styling of the C-HR is modern, then the interior is futuristic.
 Perched in the driver’s seat, the angled instrument panel gives the impression of being cocooned in a spaceship.
 The many shapes and textures that surround you make it feel like an exciting place to be.

 The diamond shape is a recurring theme in the interior, from the four-part button clusters to the detailing on the door panels.
 In a move that many other makers would do well to follow, the large eight-inch infotainment screen is placed high enough up to be in the driver’s eye-line.
 The fact that Android Auto and Apple Car Play connectivity come as standard is another big plus.

 Although there’s plenty of room in the front, the coupé-style roof means headroom isn’t great in the rear and there’s only really space for a couple to sit comfortably.

 The small and high windows also make the back of the car quite dark - some say a little claustrophobic.
 It also means that rear visibility isn’t great, so it’s a good job that all trim versions come with parking sensors and a reversing camera (perfect if you need to reverse into the smallest space in the car park).
 All models also feature climate and adaptive cruise control, automatic lights and wipers and an auto-dimming rear-view mirror.